 Were you taught to not wait until the last minute, maybe for studying for a test, finishing a project or leaving for an appointment?
 Some people can’t stand the stress it will cause, while others live off the adrenaline rush they require to get things done.

 My husband recently asked me why I waited til the last minute for something.
 I told him it’s not that I waited until the last minute, but I was busy doing this, this and this while I was doing that.
-He didn’t see me working on it a little at a time until the deadline came and then it looked like a rush to the finish.
+He didn’t see me multitasking, working on it a little at a time until the deadline came and it looked like a rush to the finish.
 Has it ever happened to you?
 It’s “the tyranny of the urgent” when life tosses you the unexpected.

 Have you ever noticed it seems God does things at the last minute?
 He’s even been called “The God of the Eleventh Hour.”
 At times it feels like the 11:59th hour.
 Why do you suppose this is?
 Abraham and Sarah had to wait for God’s promise of a child until they were very old and beyond childbearing years (Genesis 18:11).
 The Israelites were being chased until they thought they’d drown (Exodus 14:21-22).
 And Lazarus, he was already dead when Jesus showed up (John 11:1-44).

 Which is the greater miracle, a healing or a resurrection?
 Some could pass a healing off as he was going to get well anyway, or maybe it was something man did to make him well.
 But to be brought back to life after being in the grave for four days?
 Mary even argued with Jesus that Lazarus “stinketh” (v39 KJV), to which Jesus answered, “Did I not say to you that if you would believe you would see the glory of God?”
 You see, back in verse 4, before Lazarus died Jesus had said, “This sickness is not unto death, but for the glory of God, that the Son of God may be glorified through it.”